Habitable Snowballs: Temperate Land Conditions, Liquid Water, and Implications for CO$_2$ Weathering: Introduction

-Snowball episodes are often considered to be problematic for life \citep[e.g.][]{pierrehumbert05,lucarini2013,HaqqMisra2016}, despite a lack of evidence of decreased biodiversity as a result of Earth's snowball episodes, and even some evidence of an increase in biodiversity \citep{Corsetti2006}.
-However, it is not necessarily the case that very low average global temperatures imply sub-freezing conditions everywhere on the planet.
-Low-dimensional models which deal primarily with global averages may not capture small regions with warmer temperatures. \citet{Spiegel2008} proposed that planets could be partially or temporally habitable (as in, only at certain times of the year), and \citet{Linsenmeier2015} showed using a GCM that this is indeed the case for planets with high obliquity or high eccentricity.
-In this study, we use an intermediate-complexity GCM to explore the possibility that small-scale melting could occur more generally in Earth-like planets near the snowball deglaciation threshold.
+Snowball episodes are often considered to be problematic for life \citep[e.g.][]{pierrehumbert05,lucarini2013,HaqqMisra2016}, despite a lack of evidence of decreased biodiversity following Earth's snowball episodes, and even some evidence of an increase in biodiversity, though Earth life at this point was predominantly marine \citep{Corsetti2006}.
+However, it is not necessarily true that very low average global temperatures imply sub-freezing conditions everywhere.
+Low-dimensional models which deal primarily with global averages may not capture small regions with warmer temperatures. \citet{Spiegel2008} proposed that planets could be partially or temporally habitable (as in, only at certain times of the year), and \citet{Linsenmeier2015} showed that this is the case for planets with high obliquity or high eccentricity. \citet{Benn2015} and \citet{Hoffman2017} observed in coupled climate-cryosphere models that Marinoan Snowball experiments with high CO$_2$ levels could result in some land areas becoming dry and occasionally reaching warm temperatures.
+These models however focused on specific conditions in Earth's past.
+In contrast, we use an intermediate-complexity GCM to show that locally-temperate conditions could occur more generally in Earth-like planets near the snowball exit threshold.